smheffron/CS4330-Final-Project/README.md

 * In Java 8 functions became first class which means they can be stored as objects, passed as arguments for other functions, and can be returned

 #### Swift
-* Swift can do Functional Programming and swift also treats functions as first class
+* Swift can do Functional Programming
+* Swift treats functions as first class

 ## Multithreading

 #### Java
-* In Java threads can be created by implementing runnable or extending the Thread class.
-The UI is not thread safe.
+* In Java threads can be created by implementing runnable or extending the Thread class
+* The UI is not thread safe.

 #### Swift
 * Swift’s threading is based off the way Objective-C handled threads.